CV4EcologySchool/snow-Dayz/snowpoles/README.md

 ## 4. Snow Depth Extraction

-Once the model has predicted the top and bottom of the pole, it is time to convert to snow depth.
-The script is called 'depth_conversion.py'.
-The script contains two arguments to allow the user to customize the predictions path.
+- Once the model has predicted the top and bottom of the pole, it is time to convert to snow depth.
+The script is called 'depth_conversion.py'.The script contains two arguments to allow the user to customize the predictions path.
     - 'predictions_path' the folder where the predictions are stored (created automatically from predict.py)

 ```